 Obviously, I’m biased toward Lulu.
 But you’ve got a lot of options.
 From DIY platforms to paid, service based publishers, and even more traditional small publishers.
 Do your research.
 And don’t be afraid to ask other authors you know how they published!

 Your most important resource is time.
-Writing and publishing takes a lot of time.
+Writing and publishing take a lot of time.
 From the crafting to the editing to the designing to the marketing…and those are just broad definitions of what you’ll be doing.

 At the end of the day, the most important part of pre-publishing and publishing is going to be the time you invest.